mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 ##### 54:13

 **Question**: [Roshi](glossary#roshi), two or three weeks ago in a lecture, you said that if we are sitting in order to help ourselves, that we should stop sitting.
-And this came up while you were gone this week, and we talked about it a little bit.
+This came up while you were gone this week, and we talked about it a little bit.
 It seemed that, if we took your words literally, almost everybody in the room would have to stop sitting.
 Uh, can you...

 *[Laughter.]*